 Evidence of human settlement uncovered near Clovis, New Mexico, in the 1930s prompted the theory of the “Clovis People” who are believed to have migrated by land from Asia about 25,000 years ago or earlier.
 The Clovis People would have been early arrivers.
 The Bering Strait land bridge, which the Clovis People might have used, appeared and reappeared over time as the glaciers of the last Ice Age periodically grew and retreated.
 Allen believed that humans were living south of the ice during the late Wisconsin time (20,000-30,000 years ago), the period of maximum ice advance, thus siding with the early-arrivers theory.
 But he also wrote that the only evidence in the Northwest was a campsite containing charred bones and stone artifacts that was discovered at the site of The Dalles Dam.
-Also, a single stone artifact believed to be from the era was discovered in a gravel bar at the mouth of the John Day River.”
+Also, a single stone artifact believed to be from the era was discovered in a gravel bar at the mouth of the John Day River.

 The late-arrivers theory gained favor following the discovery in 2003 of a change in the DNA sequence of the Y chromosome of Siberian men that is estimated to have occurred 15,000 to 18,000 years ago.
 American Indians have the same DNA marker, dating to approximately the same time.
 This suggests the Americas first were settled 15,000 to 18,000 years ago.
 Also, other researchers have documented similarities in the rich profusion of native languages among peoples of the northeastern and northwestern Pacific coasts.

-Immigrations at that time likely would have been by land over the Beringia bridge.
 Some of the most intriguing evidence of land migrations and shore-based cultures of that era has been uncovered in the Queen Charlotte Islands of British Columbia.
 More precisely, it came from about a mile offshore in Juan Perez Sound.
 The evidence was a small, triangular-shaped piece of basalt that had been shaped into a blade.
 In 1998 researchers for the Geographical Survey of Canada, who had been mapping the sea floor for four years, identified the basalt blade in a bucket of muck winched up from the sea floor.
 The blade was at least 10,000 years old, and its discovery is consistent with Haida Indian legends that the islands once were at least twice as large as they are today and that people lived along the shore, probably to be close to salmon, seals and other foods from the sea.
 Then according to the Haida, a “flood tide woman” forced them to move to higher ground.
 This is consistent with the geologic record.
 Some 9,000-10,000 years ago, Ice Age glaciers melted, the islands shrank and Beringia disappeared.

 The stone blade may mark the site of an ancient village.
 It might have been left by ancestors of the Haida, or it might have been chiseled by a much earlier people.
 While the origin of the blade is not clear, it is nonetheless evidence of human habitation of the islands and seashore in the vicinity of present-day British Columbia at a time when the sea level was much lower and travel between Siberia and North America was possible by land.

-Humans appear to have taken up residence along the river at a later time, perhaps about 1,000 years later according to artifacts.
+Humans appear to have taken up residence along the Columbia River at a later time, perhaps about 1,000 years later according to artifacts.
 This would have been about 8,000 to 10,000 years before the present time.
 Archaeological evidence suggests salmon were not a primary food source for these people.
 Salmon are seasonal in the river, and these early inhabitants lacked the technology to catch, prepare and preserve fish — techniques that would be developed by later, and less nomadic, generations.
-Nevertheless, the first Columbia River residents, harvested salmon and left the remains for modern archaeologists to ponder.
+Nevertheless, the first Columbia River residents harvested salmon and left the remains for modern archaeologists to ponder.